+Instructor Notes

-Instructor Notes Ensure that only individual from the group that can see the instructions, is the leader.
+Ensure that only individual from the group that can see the instructions, is the leader.

 No hand or facial gestures may be used.
 The delivered instruction is strictly verbal.

 Ensure all students are wearing all proper PPE in accordance with site specific requirements.

-TRA NSPORTATION - SIGNAGE OBSTACLE COURSE Introduction On a site, there are many forms of signage that an individual must be Introduction On a site, there are many forms of signage that an individual must be familiar with to safely navigate throughout a site.
-Objective In teams of 3 to 6, successfully navigate your pipe, utilizing only and all Objective the tools provided, through the course to the parking lot.
+TRAN NSPORTATION - SIGNAGE OBSTACLE COURSE On a site, there are many forms of signage that an individual must be familiar with to safely navigate throughout a site.
+Objective 1 In teams of 3 to 6, successfully navigate your pipe, utilizing only and all the tools provided, through the course to the parking lot.
 Be certain to obey all posted signs.
-You may not physically touch the pipe with any part of your body.
-Target Audience Individual (1) (min/max - circle) Pairs (2) (IIIII/IIIax - CIICIC) Small-Group (3/5) Large-Group (6/10) Full-Group (Dependent on class size) Steps 1.
-Divide class into groups of 3 to 6.
-Bieps 2.
+Target Audience (min/max - circle) You may not physically touch the pipe with any part of your body.
+Individual (1) Pairs (2) Small-Group (3/5) Large-Group (6/10) Full-Group (Dependent on class size) Steps Divide class into groups of 3 to 6.
 Provide students with their objective.
-3. Complete course by following posted signs.
-4. Closure: Upon completion, discuss the importance of following all posted signage.
-Materials 1.
-Large designated area preferably outside.
+Complete course by following posted signs.
+Closure: Upon completion, discuss the importance of following all posted signage.
+Materials Large designated area preferably outside.
 This will allow the instructor to maintain a level of complexity while designing the course.
-2. 50+ Cones (depending on desired length of course) 3.
-One rope approximately 10' 4.
-HDPE pipe approximately 12" diameter and 18" long.
-5. One stick, approximately 5' long.
-6. Various, printed and laminate, traffic signs that one may encounter on a mine site.
-7. Large storage bin for tools to move pipe.
-Approximate Cost= \$60.00 (includes purchasing cones) Set-Up • Design a road course with various curves, bends and turns.
-The Recommendations end of the course should be a designated area referred to as the parking lot. • Strategically place numerous road signs throughout the course by securing them to cones.
-Ensure to rotate from right hand to left hand traffic. • Place all materials in a bin at the beginning of the course.
+50+ Cones (depending on desired length of course) One rope approximately 10' HDPE pipe approximately 12" diameter and 18" long.
+One stick, approximately 5' long.
+Various, printed and laminate, traffic signs that one may encounter on a mine site.
+Large storage bin for tools to move pipe.
+Approximate Cost= \$60.00 (includes purchasing cones) Set-Up Recommendations Design a road course with various curves, bends and turns.
+The end of the course should be a designated area referred to as the parking lot.
+Strategically place numerous road signs throughout the course by securing them to cones.
+Ensure to rotate from right hand to left hand traffic.
+Place all materials in a bin at the beginning of the course.
 Approximate Preparation Time- 30 minutes Approx. Timing 30 minutes

+Instructor Notes

-Instructor Notes Design course utilizing signage that an individual may encounter on a m site.
+Design course utilizing signage that an individual may encounter on a mine site.

 Recommend designing this course at a higher difficulty level to allow for a competition amongst teams.

 Keep teams separate to ensure that each team develops their own method to transport the pipe.

 Ensure all students are wearing all proper PPE in accordance with site specific requirements.